 As I watch personal technology and social media rip through the fabric of our morality and norms; watch people obliviously walk into oncoming traffic and walls with j-shaped, white headsets dribbling out of their ears; listen to billionaire heads of social platforms blink in stunned wonder as to how their global "town square" could be possibly co-opted by bad people for their own ends; and cringe as a two-bit, obvious carnival con Tweets himself into a potential dictatorship of "the shining city on a hill," the disconnect becomes even more clear.
 Technology circles the globe with the equivalent of capillaries, arteries and veins, but it has no blood.
 It has rigid algorithmic structures that are built exclusively on binary declarations of on-off, pass-fail, good-evil, but it has no bones.
 There's no life within, only a relentless metabolism of eyeless and impulsive public expression and runaway commercial sales.

 Given my past and present, I'm by no means a Luddite nor is this an apology.
 In the grand scheme of things, I'm not that important and others have and would have gleefully done the work I did.
 But it has animated a compulsion to express how I feel about it.

 "Fraught" rips the masks off, and shows the tension.
 Bleak?
 Yep.
 Misanthropic?
 Maybe.
-But perhaps there's some redemption in this, some way to connect cause and effect and at least raise some awareness that will let our "better angels" take flight.
+But perhaps there's some redemption in this, some way to connect cause and effect and at least raise some awareness that need to let our "better angels" take flight right now.
 If we have them...